- Office Location:

 In 2008, Ms. Kitic served as a Board member of the Opera Pacific in Costa Mesa, and was on the advisory board of Big Brothers Big Sisters of Orange County from 2009-2012.
 She currently serves as chair for artistic excellence for LA Opera with whom she most recently performed the role of Suzuki in their production of "Madame Butterfly" (2012-13/broadcasted nationally) and her "signature role" of Carmen in September 2013.
 Kitic also performed Beethoven's 9th Symphony at the Disney Hall in August 2013. and in May/June 2014. appeared as Albine in LA Opera's production of "Thais"; with Nino Machaidze and Placido Domingo as Athanel, and in March 2015; as Mrs. Noah in Britten's "Noah's Flood", conducted by Mo.
 James Conlon.
 In March 2016, Kitic will again appear as Suzuki in "Madame Butterfly" with Los Angeles Opera (more info available at http://www.laopera.org).

 In February 2015, Kitic performed a solo-recital in Houston, TX and her "signature" role of Carmen with The Pacific Symphony, conducted by Mo.
-Carl St.Clair.
-A repeat of Carmen is planned again on Aug.
-9, 2015, during Pacific Symphony's Summer Festival in Irvine, CA.
+Carl St.Clair, and she repeated this performance in August 2015 during Pacific Symphony's Summer Festival in Irvine, CA. On March 19, 2016, Ms. Kitic will perform alongside Placido Domingo and Deborah Voigt at the grand opening of Chapman University's Musco Center for the Arts.

 Ms. Kitic has studied with Metropolitan and Vienna State Opera star, Kammersaengerin Biserka Cvejic.
 She holds BM (Bachelor of Music in Performance) from the University of Music in Belgrade, Serbia and MM (Master of Music in Performance ) from the University of the Arts in Novi Sad, Serbia.